About The Vale

 ‘Rail services in the Vale of Evesham are provided by First Great Western with direct links to Oxford, Reading, Worcester and London Paddington.
 Journey times to London are under two hours and run regularly throughout the day.

-National Cycle Route 41 links Evesham to Stradford upon Avon and Tewkesbury and the Evesham Walking and Cycling Map gives useful information on how to get around sustainably.
+National Cycle Route 41 links Evesham to Stratford upon Avon and Tewkesbury and the Evesham Walking and Cycling Map gives useful information on how to get around sustainably.

 The River Avon offers a more sedate method of transport but its links to the River Severn at Tewkesbury and the Stratford Canal at Stratford upon Avon ensure that the UK's waterway network can be accessed from the Vale's marinas.